ryanq47/Proxmox-Knockoff-Vapps/README.md

     -   Make sure every VM you want in the final template is added to:

         -   `PPM_TEMPLATE_<TEMPLATE_NAME>`

+4. **Convert VMs to Templates**

+ - Once your VMs are finalized and added to the pool, convert them to templates via the Proxmox GUI.

+ - These templates will then be used for cloning when creating new VAPP instances.

 ----------
 ### Recommended Template Configuration